-NOTE: All screenshots and product pictures shown in this manual correspond to the SM50 with hardware platform 1.1B running firmware version 3.2.
-If you are using a different device model or a different firmware version, the screenshots may not fully correspond to what is being displayed on your device's screen.
+NOTE: All screenshots and product pictures shown in this manual correspond to the AM100 running firmware version 3.2.3, hardware revision A. If you are using a different device model or a different firmware version, the screenshots may not fully correspond to what is being displayed on your device's screen.